zrromano/snowball-frontend/README.md

 # Rotary Snowball Sweepstakes
 The front end of this website was built using react.
 I am showcasing only the front end with some modifications in a public repository in order to preserve the site's security.
+The live version of the site is still being improved, but I won't be updating this showcase so any bugs that I fix will remain here for posterity :)

 The website was built with ease of use in mind.
 Almost everything on the site is customizable by admins through the front end interface.

 ![](adminExperience.gif)